Silence2107/Rotochemical-heating-manager/README.md

 ## Input

 In order to setup the EoS, one must fill in the inputfile under include/inputfile.hpp .
 Currently we have no definitive guide on how to construct one, so at best you can replicate the one we provide for APR4 EoS.
+EoS datafile itself must be supplemented by user.

 ## Compilation